eamonniknafs/ai-assistant/README.md

-# Ai Assistant
+# AI Assistant
 A voice assistant using OpenAI's GPT-3 API and Google's text-to-speech.
-Built in two hours just for fun.
+Built in a few hours just for fun.
 If you want to use this, you'll need to get an API key from OpenAI.
 You can get one [here](https://beta.openai.com/).

 Feel free to use this code for whatever you want.
 If you do, please give me credit.